Slevinski/slevinski.github.io/series/university-of-iowa/entries/pi-or-lab-base/essay.md

 The practical value here is not theoretical.
 It is the kind of work that helps projects avoid confusion, reduce delay, and finish difficult repository and compliance tasks successfully.

-## The support model
+## The continuity model

-The long-term strength of this plan comes from having several reinforcing support paths instead of one all-or-nothing path.
+The long-term strength of this plan comes from having several reinforcing continuity paths instead of one all-or-nothing path.

 These paths matter because the first base does not have to carry the whole future by itself.